 Now that the dentist has replaced the affected teeth with implants, it’s time to enter the final restoration process.
 During this step, dentists will use a temporary implant structure to help guide any adjustments needed before the placement of the final restoration pieces.
 This step ensures that all your bite and chewing surfaces are aligned to allow you to speak, eat and sleep comfortably.
 After your dentist has finalized the shape and size of your permanent restoration pieces, they will be placed on the implants and adjusted as needed.
 Finally, this step can also involve placing a crown over each implant, depending on your needs.

 Undergoing full-mouth dental implants is a big decision to make.
 Dental implants help you restore your smile and ability to chew and eat foods easily.
 Before getting on the road to getting your teeth replaced, it’s essential to consult with a doctor, research all financing options, follow all pre-procedure instructions, including any diet adjustments, and make sure that the dentist offers a warranty or guarantee on the implant procedure.
 Knowing these steps will ensure you have a safe, successful experience at the dentist’s office when preparing for a full-mouth dental implant procedure.
-If you’re considering full-mouth dental implants, speak with our specialists at Sunset Dental Centre today to learn more about the realistic timeline for your journey down this road!
+If you’re considering full-mouth dental implants, speak with our specialists at Sunset Dental Centre , located in Ottawa near you , to learn more about the realistic timeline for your journey down this road!
 We are here to answer any questions and guide you through this process every step of the way!
 Contact us now!